Shantanu-Khilare-Projects/ChessApplication/readme.md

 WebSocket: 	Enables low-latency, bi-directional communication for real-time updates.

 This project showcases a blend of modern web development practices and a deep understanding of interactive application design.
+The video below showcases a quick chess match played against two players on different browser of same computer.